 This is because the lines have enough room for any liquid that is in them to expand without running out of space.
 When your pipes under your sink freeze, that is exactly what is happening.
 As the water freezes, it expands and because there is not that much room in the pipes to begin with, things eventually get to a point where the expanding water has nowhere to go and the pipes break.
 Obviously, when the water thaws out, it starts to run all over the place.
 When it comes to your toilet, this is not something that usually happens.

-Toilets have the necessary space to allow frozen water to expand in the toilet bowl, and thaw out as if nothing has happened.
+Toilets have the necessary space to allow frozen water or toilet waste to expand in the toilet bowl, and thaw out as if nothing has happened.
 However, if you are interested in preventing this problem, then read on to learn how you can winterize your toilet to prevent it altogether.

 Winterizing your toilet